 Ease of Use and Maintenance

 Some meters are easier to use than others and some are easier to read.
 You need to determine whether the meter and test strips are easy to hold and comfortable?
 Can you easily see the screen to read the results?
 How easy is it to get the blood onto the test strips?
 How big of a drop of blood is required?
-These are all things to be considered prior to making your selection.
+These are all things to be considered before deciding.

 Choose a meter with the features you need to make testing blood glucose easier for you.